Terence Vancooten

-Terence Owen Vancooten (born 29 December 1997) is a professional footballer who plays as a defender for club Burton Albion.
+Terence Owen Vancooten (born 29 December 1997) is a professional footballer who plays as a defender for club Stevenage.
 Born in England, he represents the Guyana national team.

 Following youth spells at four clubs, Vancooten joined Staines Town in 2014 and established himself in the first team during the 2015–16 season.
 He signed for Championship club Reading in the summer of 2016, during which he spent time on loan at Billericay Town and Basingstoke Town.
 In July 2017, he signed for Stevenage and helped the club achieve promotion to League One during the 2022–23 season.
 Vancooten made 214 appearances during his seven years at Stevenage before signing for Burton Albion for an undisclosed fee in July 2024.
+After two years at Burton, he rejoined Stevenage in July 2026.

 Early life

 Born in Kingston upon Thames, England, Vancooten is of Guyanese descent.
 He attended Christ's School in Richmond, London.

 Club career

 Early career

 Vancooten began his career at Hampton & Richmond Borough, before joining Leatherhead's youth system, competing in the West Surrey Under-16 League.
 He was scouted by Brentford while at Leatherhead, and joined the west London club in 2014 following a successful trial.
 After a brief spell at Brentford, he joined Staines Town at academy level, where he also represented the Middlesex FA.
 He played regularly in the club's academy and subsequently began to play for the first team during the 2015–16 season, making 10 appearances in all competitions.

 He signed for Championship club Reading ahead of the 2016–17 season, and was assigned to the club's under-23 development squad for the season.
 After making three appearances for the under-23 team, Vancooten joined Billericay Town on loan in November 2016 for the remainder of the year.
 He made five appearances during his time at Billericay before returning to his parent club.
 Vancooten was loaned out once again on 25 February 2017, this time joining Southern League Premier Division club Basingstoke Town for the remainder of the 2016–17 season.
 He made nine appearances for Basingstoke.
 At the end of the season, Vancooten was released by Reading.